ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 the option to rely on them in the early stages of a project to simplify development should not be underestimated.

-Finally, a major upside for a compiler is that it only needs to compile contracts into a form that can, be executed, not generate every possible form of bytecode there is.
+Finally, a major upside for a compiler is that it only needs to compile contracts into a form that can be executed, not generate every possible form of bytecode there is.
 It can easily decide to only support EOF without hurting its users, which is why we expect new projects to do just that.
 Solidity is also looking forwared to dropping support for legacy EVM as soon as possible,